Mare Nectaris and the Altai Scarp

-Move your mouse over the picture to see the names of the various features.
+Move your mouse over the pictures to see the names of the various features.

-The picture is a mosaic of two images taken with a ToUcam attached to my LX200 on 10th September 2006, when the Moon was 18.4 days old.
+The pictures were taken with a ToUcam attached to my LX200 on 10th September 2006, when the Moon was 18.4 days old.

 Date and Time: 10th September 2006 22:13 UT